DanielPSparta/online_ops_server/ThreatModel.md

 ## Only listen on needed ports

 ## Only allow ssh connections to ubuntu user from specific ip

+## Use proxy server to access all servers in vpc

 ## Nacl and security group ip check